timeblock4228waterphone/Time-anchor/README.md

 the second file for it is called part2 timeanchor-map The third file is the called Algerba based way to tell time.
-This one if you dont like math skip this one.

 This is a map for where you are.